 CamLETS is a thriving Local Exchange and Trading Scheme (LETS) for the Cambridge (UK) area established in 1993.
 CamLETS enables members to exchange skills and goods using a digital complementary currency.
 You get things done for yourself by doing things for other people.
 We welcome members from all over the Cambridgeshire area and all kinds of skills are both valued and needed.
 Trading events that are open to prospective members are normally held on the first Saturday or Sunday of each month.

-LETS stands for Local Exchange Trading System.
-It is a way a community can trade skills, services or goods without needing or using real money.
-It's a bit like a barter system, but you don't have to do a direct swap - instead you use a local Complementary Currency.
-We trade using a currency called CAMS.
+LETS was first coined by Michael Linton who created the Comox Valley LETS in Courtenay, British Columbia in 1983, though there is a long-established history of communities creating local currencies to enable trade during times of financial instability and challenge.
+It is a way a community can trade skills, services or goods without needing or using the national currency.
+It's a bit like a barter system, but you don't have to do a direct swap - instead, you use a currency called CAMS.

 Why have a Local, Complementary Currency?

 - Build a Sustainable Community

 - Nurture the Unique Quality of Your Neighbourhood

 Got a question?
 Get in touch, we'll try to answer it.
 There are more Frequently Asked Questions for members.

 - Anything you like doing, or are good at.
 If you have difficulty thinking of ideas, have a look at what other members offer.